joshhamwee/Symbols-Patterns-Signals-CW/README.md

 ### What is this repository for?

 - Symbols Patterns and Signals over TB2
-- Josh Hamwee & Aidan Hood's Coursework Tern 2.2
+- Josh Hamwee & Aidan Hood's Coursework Term 2.2
 - Josh Hamwee's Coursework for Term 2.1

 ### What is covered in the repository?